 — NRG (@NRGgg) January 12, 2021

-Zayt has made it very clear that he’s not completely done with Fortnite – quite the contrary, he will continue with NRG as a content creator focusing on the battle royale, while also acting as a coach/analyst and reviewing matches live on his stream.
+Even before announcing his return, Zayt had made it very clear that he wasn’t completely done with Fortnite – quite the contrary, he planned to continue with NRG as a content creator focusing on the battle royale, while also acting as a coach/analyst and reviewing matches live on his stream.

-“Before you guys freak out, I’m not leaving NRG, I’m staying in the Fortnite scene,” he said.
+“Before you guys freak out, I’m not leaving NRG, I’m staying in the Fortnite scene,” he said, at the time.
 “I’m going to become a coach, analyst, mentor type of thing.
 I’m not going to be a private coach; basically what I’m going to be doing is streaming watching scrims, and when they’re playing, I’m going to explain to you guys what they’re doing and why they’re doing it.